lumina-desktop/lumina-docs/luminaplugins.rst

 ======================

 Panels are a completely customizable option for Lumina users.
 By default, Lumina users will have one panel stretched across the bottom of the primary screen and one smaller pop-up panel in the top middle of the primary screen.
 To adjust the default panels and add plugins, click the start menu and navigate :menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Floating Panels and Plugins`.
 For demonstration purposes, a simple panel centered at the top of a secondary screen was utilized to show the various plugins listed below.
 The settings for this panel are pictured in :numref:`Figure %s: Panel Settings <luminapanelpluginmenu1>`.

 .. _luminapanelpluginmenu1:

 .. figure:: images/luminapanelpluginmenu1.png
+   :scale: 100%

 As you can see, Panel 1 is configured to the top center of Monitor 1 (plugged into DVI-I-0).
 To add or adjust plugins for this panel, click on the green puzzle piece icon to open the :numref:`Figure %s: Panel Plugins Menu <luminapanelpluginmenu2>`.

 .. _luminapanelpluginmenu2:

 .. figure:: images/luminapanelpluginmenu2.png
+   :scale: 100%

 The large field shows currently active plugins.
 Click the red minus or green plus buttons to add or remove plugins to the panel.
 Use the arrow keys to alter the display order of attached plugins.
 By default, plugins will populate horizontal panels from left to right, and vertical panels from top to bottom.
 All the plugins available for panel plugins are listed below.

 .. _panel application launcher: